Hsu Hsin-tzu

 Hsu Hsin-tzu (許芯慈; born 29 December 2007) is a Taiwanese archer who competes in recurve events.
 She won the gold medal in the women's team recurve event at the 2025 World Archery Championships.

 Education

 Hsu attends New Taipei Municipal Sanmin Senior High School.

 Career

 In August 2025, Hsu competed at the 2025 World Archery Youth Championships and won a silver medal in the under-21 women's team event and a bronze medal in the mixed team event.
 The next month she competed at the 2025 World Archery Championships and won a gold medal in the women's team event.
+During the final of the 2025 Archery World Cup she won a silver medal in the recurve women’s individual even, losing to An San following a shoot-off in the gold medal match.